ironcladlou/GoTools/README.md

 {"keys": ["ctrl+space"], "command": "auto_complete"}
 ```

-When `gocode` has suggestions, a specially formatted suggestion list will appear, including type information for each suggestion.
+When suggestions are available, a specially formatted suggestion list will appear, including type information for each suggestion.

+To disable autocompletion integration, set `autocomplete` in your [GoTools settings](GoTools.sublime-settings).

-#### Go Builds
+#### Builds

-Build support is backed by `go build` and integrates with the Sublime Text build system.
+GoTools integrates the Sublime Text build system with `go build`.

 Activate the GoTools build system from the Sublime Text menu by selecting it from `Tools -> Build System`.
 If the build system is set to `Automatic`, GoTools will be automatically used for builds when editing Go source files.